decred/vspd/docs/api.md

 Set an alternate signing address for a ticket.
 The ticket must be valid and will be transmitted to the network if not found.
-If set, for all future requests involving this ticket, the vsp will check that a signature is good for this address and fallback to the commitment address if not.
+If set, for all future requests involving this ticket, the VSP will check that a signature is good for this address and fallback to the commitment address if not.
 The address must be valid for the network and a pay to secp256k1 ECDSA pubkey hash script.
 The address can only be set once.
 Further requests to set a new address will be rejected.

-- `POST /api/v3/setaltsig`
+- `POST /api/v3/setaltsignaddr`

     Request: